Updated 5 August

 Statutory Sick Pay

-As part of the budget announced on 11 March, the chancellor announced that Statutory Sick Pay (SSP) will be available for those diagnosed with COVID-19 and those staying at home in line with Government advice even if they are not infected.
+As part of the budget announced on 11 March, the chancellor announced that Statutory Sick Pay (SSP) will be available for those diagnosed with Covid-19 and those staying at home in line with Government advice even if they are not infected.
 This includes people who are self-isolating because they have been contacted through the Contact Tracing system after being in contact with someone who has tested positive.
-People who had been advised to shield are also currently eligible for SSP, but this will come to an end on 31st July in England, when people are advised they may return to work if their workplace is COVID-secure.
+People who had been advised to shield were also currently eligible for SSP, but this will come to an end once shielding is paused.

 SSP will be made available from day one rather than day four.
 If employees need evidence that they need to stay at home for more than seven days, they will be able to get this from NHS 111 Online instead of having to go to their doctor.
 The note can be emailed to the individual, a trusted person or direct to their employer.

 Employers with fewer than 250 employees will be able to reclaim Statutory Sick Pay for employees unable to work because of coronavirus.
-This refund will be for up to 2 weeks per employee
+This refund will be for up to two weeks per employee.

 Furloughed worker scheme

-The Government have announced it will pay 80% of employees’ wages (up to £2,500) if a business was forced to close temporarily because of COVID-19.
+The Government have announced the Job Retention Scheme which provides funding for a proportion of an employees’ wages (up to £2,500 a month) if a business was forced to close temporarily because of Covid-19.
 This is to enable employers to retain employees during this outbreak.
 Employers can also furlough people who have stay at home because they are shielding.
-10 June 2020 was the last date on which people can be furloughed for the first time.
+10th June 2020 was the last date on which people can be furloughed for the first time.

 The Government extended the scheme to the end of October 2020 and also enabled people to go back to work part time, with employers asked to contribute towards their salaries.
 The employer payments will substitute the contribution the government is currently making, ensuring that staff continue to receive 80% of their salary, up to £2,500 a month.

-For immediate support, business interruption loans are available to self employed people and Universal Credit will also be available to self employed people.
+For immediate support, business interruption loans and Universal Credit are available to self employed people

 For more information and to understand the terms and conditions, as well as other support available, please see the Government page on the Self-employment Income Support Scheme.